Ruaidri/Basketball.io/README.md

 Open Node.js command prompt to the correct directory, and run the command Node sketch.js

 The game will start once two users have logged on to localhost:3000 .
-To shoot the ball press enter.
+To shoot the ball press spacebar.